Learn / Blog / Article

 It’s simple, right?

-Those are only a small fraction of the hundreds of responses we've received from that poll alone.
+Those are only a small fraction of the hundreds of responses we've received from that survey alone.
 Think about what an advantage this gives you.
 You have your website visitors actually telling you what they think of your content and what kind of content will make them come back later.

-Although Google Analytics can give you an amazing amount of data as far as time on page, site search stats, user flow, etc., it doesn't give you a way to talk to your users like polls do (and if you want to see some examples of polls, here's our Guide for Polls that'll give you some ideas).
+Although Google Analytics can give you an amazing amount of data as far as time on page, site search stats, user flow, etc., it doesn't give you a way to talk to your users like polls do (and if you want to see some examples of polls, here's our Guide for Surveys that'll give you some ideas).

 Now it's time to organize all those responses in a way that helps you understand your users as a whole.